 Once logged on to the system, students should select the courses that they would like to take from the list of courses offered during that term which will be available to them on the main page.
 Students will not be registered to the selected courses until their selections are approved by their academic advisors, which is again done through the online system.
 Approval of the courses depends on the existence of pre-requisite courses, possible clashes in the timetable and the results of the courses which the student has completed in the previous semester.
 If there are courses from which the student failed earlier, then those courses should be selected first as soon as they are offered.
 When the advisors confirm the selection, students appear on the lecturer's class lists and they can see their results online.

-Following registration, students are expected to resolve all academic, social, and other issues within the department (with their advisors) and refrain from contacting the Registrar's Office.
+Following registration, students are expected to resolve all academic, social, and other issues within the department (with their advisors) and refrain from contacting the Registrar's Office unless they are advised to do so by their advisors.